 All of that aside, I like this kid’s guts.
 That kind of attitude shows that Jensen’s invested in the Cleveland Indians beyond his meager $393,000 salary and his obligation to the club; he wants the Indians to win a title, and end the now 60-year championship drought, with the same fervor that the fans do because he was a fan first and a player second.

-s to strap the team on his back and become its savior, but I think that wanting the team to win for more than your own stats and increasing your chances for a higher pay-day when you become a free agent is the way the game should be played.
+Some might argue that this might cause Jensen to place extra pressure on himself in-game as he tries to strap the team on his back and become its savior, but I think that wanting the team to win for more than your own stats and increasing your chances for a higher pay-day when you become a free agent is the way the game should be played.
 It all helps build the elusive quality of championship teams that the New York Yankees have refused to acknowledge in their recent budget-busting off-seasons: chemistry.
 Jensen is adding his own loyalty to the Indians into the mix, and I can only hope that it becomes contagious in the locker room.

 Think of it: players who check their stats at the door in order to pursue the only true stat in the entire game, the win-loss record.
 Maybe every team should try to sign kids who grew up as a fan, because then you know they’re committed specifically to the success of your team rather than themselves as an individual.
-The Browns have tried it with Brady Quinn, and once we see a full season with
+The Browns have tried it with Brady Quinn, and once we see a full season with him at the helm this fall, I think Brady will continue to prove this theory correct.

 - Beck